-One of Edinburgh's most infamous series of events culminated on this day 280 years ago, on 7 September 1736.
+One of Edinburgh's most infamous series of events culminated on this day, 7 September, 1736.
 In April of that year, a convicted smuggler had been executed for the crime of avoiding paying tax to the British government, an event which in turn led to a series of brutal repercussions which became known as the Porteous Riots.

 The new taxes had been brought into effect following Scotland's union with England nearly 30 years previously, in 1707.
 The increased taxes brought an increase in tax evasion, and the hanging of Andrew Wilson was the climax of something of a show trial, intended to make an example of him and his fellow smugglers, and to act as a disincentive to others who may be inclined to similarly seek to deprive the government of their tax income.